 How Cindicator creates 150+ questions a week to cover market opportunities

-If you’re new to Cindicator’s Collective Intelligence platform, the feed with dozens of questions might initially appear daunting.
-There are so many assets and so many opportunities!
-Today’s post will help you to find your way around Cindicator’s questions and use them to achieve your goals as an analyst or trader.
+Every day, Cindicator’s platform posts questions about dozens of assets.
+This post will help you to find your way around the questions and use them to achieve your goals as an analyst or trader.